ykfarhan/forecasting-nymets-attendance/README.md

 | SARIMAX #1 | 5827.97
 | SARIMAX #2 | 5326.13
 | **SARIMAX #5** | **5006.82**

-### Post-Evaluation Analysis
-Looking at the feature co-efficients of our K-best model, we can determine how each feature affects ticket sales.

-* Some of our initial analysis from data exploration have been proven right.
-* Weekday games and games played during may and september have a negative effect on attendance.
-* Weekend night games significantly boost tickets sales.
-As does playing against the Yankees and the Nationals.
-* Games against Cincinnati, Miami and Minnesota result in reduced ticket sales.

 ## Conclusion
 * We can use the data from the 2020 season to calculate lost revenue from the predicted attendance.